cbayona/F3-PowerDNS-Web-Interface/README.md

 ### Prerequisities

-What things you need to install the software and how to install them
+You will need to make sure you have installed and working the following

 ```
-PowerDNS
+PowerDNS (with MySQL backend)
 Nginx (or Apache) webserver
 MySQL
 php5-idn